kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, disabling the feature will stop the controller from updating the status field.
+The value however, once set, would remain stored in etcd, but become stale - disabling doesn't remove it.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The controller will resume updating the status field.
+If the PVC didn't transition while the feature was disabled, the data already stored represents the correct last used timestamp.
+If the PVC did transition to not being in used, the stale timestamp is still retained and would be updated when the PVCs are used again and then released.

 ###### Are there any tests for feature enablement/disablement?

+Unit tests for enabling and disabling feature gate are required for alpha - see "Graduation criteria" section.

+The tests should verify the correct handling of the new PVC status field in relation to the feature gate state.
+Correct handling means the value of the newly added status field is correctly added/updated when the PVC transitions to not being in use, while the feature gate is enabled, and the values are persisted when the feature gate is disabled.

 <!--
 The e2e framework does not currently support enabling or disabling feature